guilhermefc/guilhermefc.github.io/en/_posts/2024-10-07-creating-a-google-podcasts-clone.md

 and scope.

 <br /> This is how I managed to turn the frustration of losing a beloved service
-into an opportunity.
-Minimal Podcast isn't just a clone of Google Podcasts; it's a response to the dissatisfaction of seeing cool products disappear.
+into an opportunity. <a href="https://minimalpodcast.app">Minimal Podcast</a>
+isn't just a clone of Google Podcasts; it's a response to the dissatisfaction of seeing cool products disappear.

 <br /> Of course, comparing an app developed in a month by a single person to an
 app that had billions of users and was maintained by one of the largest tech